 Whether immobilization is required and which technique is used depend on the type of injury.

 If a partial tear in a tendon is suspected or if the diagnosis is uncertain, doctors may apply a splint to immobilize the injured part so that the tendon can heal.
 Some severe tendon tears are immobilized for days or weeks, sometimes with a cast.

 Mild sprains are immobilized briefly if at all.
 Moving the injured part as soon as possible is usually the best treatment.
 Moderate sprains are often immobilized with a sling or splint for a few days.
-Some severe sprains are immobilized for days or weeks, sometimes with a cast.
-However, some severe sprains must be surgically repaired and are not always immobilized.
+Some severe sprains and tendon tears are immobilized for days or weeks, sometimes with a cast.
+However, many severe sprains must be surgically repaired and are not always immobilized.

 Casts are usually used for injuries that must be kept immobilized for weeks.

 To apply a cast, doctors wrap the injured part in cloth, then apply a layer of soft cottony material to protect the skin from pressure and rubbing.
 Over this padding, doctors wrap dampened plaster-filled cotton bandages or fiberglass strips, which harden when they dry.
 Plaster is often used to immobilize broken bones that have been separated because it molds well and is less likely to rub against the body.
 Fiberglass casts are stronger, lighter, and longer-lasting.
 After a week or so, the swelling goes down.
 Then, the plaster cast can sometimes be replaced with a fiberglass cast to fit the limb more snugly.